Testing the starter motor, to see if it's the cause of the No Crank Condition on your Jeep, is not that hard.

 Suggestion 2: Before you start testing the starter motor, with the info in this tutorial, you need to make sure that the battey is fully charged.
 A discharged battery will cause you to reach the wrong diagnostic conclusion and have you wasting time and money!
 Also, the battery cable terminals and battery posts must be clean and corrosion free.

-In a lot's of cases, dirty battery cables and/or battery posts are the culprit behind a No Crank Condition... and cleaning the battery cables and posts may actually solve your particular No Crank problem.
+In many cases, dirty battery cables and/or battery posts are the culprit behind a No Crank Condition... and cleaning the battery cables and posts may actually solve your particular No Crank problem.

 Suggestion 3: You'll need to raise your Jeep 4.0L equipped vehicle up in the air to access the starter motor... so, use jack stands... don't trust the jack alone!
 Take all necessary safety precautions, like using jack stands to hold up the vehicle, wearing eye-protection (safety glasses), etc.